Medgend Icon

 How can I get started with exercise?

-There are many different ways to get exercise; it is important to find the types that are best for you.
+There are many ways to get exercise; it is important to find the types that are best for you.
 You can also try to add activity to your life in smaller ways, such as at home and at work.

 How can I be more active around the house?